-We received feedback about the practice from people.
+We received feedback about the practice from 44 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were kind, helpful and caring.
-They said that they were given reassuring and helpful advice and said their dentist listened to them.
+They told us staff were friendly, caring and polite.
+They said that they were given detailed, helpful and honest explanations about dental treatment and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.